pombase/website/src/docs/documentation/genotype-page.md

         description represents, e.g. amino acid mutation, deletion, other.
     d.
-The expression level indicates the amount of gene product present in the assayed cells, or "Not assayed" if the level was not directly measured.
+The expression level indicates the amount of gene product present in the assayed cells, or "Not assayed or wild type" if the level was not directly measured.

 3. Phenotypes annotated to the genotype are displayed as described in the [gene page documentation](documentation/gene-page-phenotypes).